Alex61B/Fashion-AI/Learning Tool.md

-# ThreadTheory-AI: Learning Tool Expansion
+# ThreadNotion Learning Tool Expansion

-This document outlines the next phase of **ThreadTheory-AI**, focusing on two key features to transform the platform into a learning tool for sales associates:
+This document outlines the next phase of **ThreadNotion**, focusing on two key features to transform the platform into a learning tool for sales associates:
 1. **Consumer Agent Chat** – A simulated customer conversation tool.
 2. **Product Script Generator** – AI-powered sales scripts tailored to product SKUs and personas.